-a) Permission must be given in writing on an Information Change Form to the teacher and/or the Lab School office if someone other than the parent/guardian or authorized persons will be picking up your child.
-The full name and phone number of the designated adult should be provided on the form.
+- a) Permission must be given in writing on an Information Change Form to the teacher and/or the Lab School office if someone other than the parent/guardian or authorized persons will be picking up your child.
+The full name and phone number of the designated adult should be provided on the form. - b) In the event of an emergency (flat tire, car accident) a parent may call and give permission over the phone to the director, administrative assistant, or evening care coordinator.
+The parent/guardian will be required to give the password on the child's admission form.
+They will be also be required to complete an Information Change Form and turn it into the front desk the following day.

-- b) Upon arrival of the designated adult, the teacher and/or office staff will ask for the adult's name and to see a picture ID. - c) Children will not be released to anyone under the age of 18 years or to anyone appearing to be under the influence of alcohol or drugs.
+- c) Upon arrival of the designated adult, the teacher and/or office staff will ask for the adult's name and to see a picture ID. - d) Children will not be released to anyone under the age of 18 years or to anyone appearing to be under the influence of alcohol or drugs.